harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/3-root-cost-analysis/analyze-cost-for-aws.md

 	  <docimage path={require('./static/usage-type-groupby.png')} width="60%" height="60%" title="Click to view full size image" />

-	+ **Billing Entity**: Invoices or transactions for the purchase of AWS services.
+	+ **Billing Entity**: Helps you identify whether your invoices or transactions are for AWS Marketplace or for purchases of other AWS services.
 For more information, go to [Billing Entity](https://docs.aws.amazon.com/cur/latest/userguide/billing-columns.html).

 	  <docimage path={require('./static/aws-billing-entity-groupby.png')} width="60%" height="60%" title="Click to view full size image" />